rust-lang/reference/src/items/implementations.md

 Implementations may contain outer [attributes] before the `impl` keyword and inner [attributes] inside the brackets that contain the associated items.
 Inner attributes must come before any associated items.
-That attributes that have meaning here are [`cfg`], [`deprecated`], [`doc`], and [the lint check attributes].
+The attributes that have meaning here are [`cfg`], [`deprecated`], [`doc`], and [the lint check attributes].